aws-iot-builder-tools/thingpress/README.md

 # ThingPress: AWS IoT Certificate Multi-Account Registration Bulk Import

-In 2019, AWS provided the capability to import AWS IoT certificates to does not have a registered Certificate Authority.
+In 2019, AWS launched the capability to import AWS IoT certificates to AWS IoT Core that does not have a registered Certificate Authority.
 Customers purchase pre-provisioned hardware security components such as secure elements, enclaves, or TPMs that directly ship to contract manufacturing sites.